-If you struggle opening a can of beans or jar of jam, closing buttons on a coat, or find yourself fumbling with the change given to you at the supermarket checkout, it may signify a loss of manual dexterity and handgrip strength.
+If you struggle to open a can of beans or jar of jam, close buttons on a coat, or find yourself fumbling with the change given to you at the supermarket checkout, it may signify a loss of manual dexterity and handgrip strength.
 This is a common sign of aging and often makes its appearance after the age of 60.

 If this issue is age-related and not due to a medical condition, the good news is that some simple exercises can help preserve function.